JONSASSE/432-2018/slides/postcourse/README.md

 - The grading of Quiz 2 is complete.
     - [Quiz 2 answer sketch is here](https://github.com/THOMASELOVE/432-2018/blob/master/quizzes/quiz2/quiz02_and_answer_sketch.pdf), and it explains how each item on the Quiz was graded.
         - The sketch uses an R package called [praise](https://github.com/rladies/praise) which provides "random" bits of praise when you (as a class) have done something good, or when you just need it.
 I apologize if this seems silly to you.
+        - On Question 7, I made a change on 2018-05-03 to the grading, and reposted the answer sketch accordingly.
+The people affected by this change gained one point on the Quiz, and have been informed of this via email.
     - Here is a post containing the [grades on Quiz 2](https://github.com/THOMASELOVE/432-2018/blob/master/quizzes/quiz2/quiz02grades.pdf).
 You should find your scores on Questions 35 and 36, plus your grade on the entire Quiz.
+These results were updated on 2018-05-03 to add the point related to Question 7 discussed above.
     - If you have questions about your Quiz 2 grade, let Dr. Love know via email before May 9 at noon.

 ## Course Grade Information